Systems thinking · Free trial · B2B2C

 Show what we are capable of

-Demonstrate the power of our 1M+ gig-workers
+Demonstrate the power of our global gig-worker network

 Customers can collect data via a guided self-service workflow and see the results in 1-2 days rather than 4-6 weeks.
 We experimented with a products API and locations API to create a Proof of Concept for the first use case around Product Availability.